Outline of the British Royal Navy at the end of the Cold War: Commandant General Royal Marines

 3 Commando Brigade was a light amphibious brigade, the primary deployable formation of the Royal Marines, it contained the bulk of the corps combat power along with support units from the British army and the royal navy.
-Additional units from the British army, including a light armoured squadron and a signals squadron from the royal signals were earmarked for deployment in times of war.
+Additional units from the British army, including a light armoured squadron and 30 signal regiment, the royal signals were earmarked for deployment in times of war.
 Additional assets such as artillery, engineers and special forces would likely be assigned based on the brigades mission.